Skip to Main Content

 6. When you are finished, close Windows Media Player.

-7. If Elgato is still open, you may choose Again to start another project (if you still have time!) or Exit to close the program.
+7. If Elgato is still open, you may choose Again to start another project (if you still have time!) or select Exit to close the program.

-When finished, to complete your session at the Memory Depot, close the Windows Media Player and Elgato windows on the computer.
+To complete your session at the Memory Depot, close Windows Media Player and Elgato on the computer.
 After ejecting your VHS cassette, turn off the VCR.
-Log off of the computer by clicking on the image of the clock on the taskbar at the bottom of the screen.
-Click End Session.
-Remember to take your originals and your flash drive or external hard drive with you!
+To log off of the computer, look for the box in the lower right-hand side of the monitor that says End Session.
+Click End Session and then click OK.

 Tips